5argon/E7Unity/ECSExtension/Readme.md

 # ECSExtension

-Adds cool stuff to Unity's ECS
+Adds cool stuff to Unity's ECS.
+All the things are in `using E7.Entities;` namespace.

 ## ECSMathExtension